Minnesota Gov. Tim Walz ends reelection bid amid welfare fraud scandal - Local News 8

 The Trump administration’s demands are the latest step in a yearslong saga that started with investigations into theft of government funds in Minnesota under the Biden administration.

-In his statement announcing his decision, Walz took aim at President Donald Trump, accusing him of seeking to politicize the scandal by attacking the Somali population in Minnesota.
+In his statement announcing his decision, Walz accused Trump of seeking to politicize the scandal by attacking the Somali population in Minnesota.

 “I won’t mince words here.
-Donald Trump and his allies – in Washington, in St. Paul, and online – want to make our state a colder, meaner place,” he said.
+Donald Trump and his allies – in Washington and in St. Paul and online – want to make our state a colder, meaner place,” he said.
 “They want to poison our people against each other by attacking our neighbors.”

+In his brief appearance on Monday, Walz said he welcomed the federal investigation.
+He said it was imperative Minnesotans had confidence in the state’s social safety net programs.

+“A single taxpayer dollar wasted on fraud is a dollar too much to tolerate,” Walz said.
+“And while there’s a role to play for everyone – from the legislature to prosecutors to insurance companies to local and county government – the buck does stop with me.”

 This story has been updated with additional information.